Is something holding you back from squatting in the squat rack because you feel too fat?

 • Fear that others will think, “Why bother?
 She’s wasting her time.”

-I’m going to tell you what goes through MY mind when I notice a fat woman doing squats in the “cage” or rack.
+I’m going to tell you what goes through MY mind when I notice a very plus-size woman doing squats in the “cage” or rack.

 The first thing I do is watch her form.
 This is something I do whenever I see ANYONE squatting.